jundalisay/superb/content/en/research/socrates/timaeus/chapter-04b.md

 ---

-Until the birth of time, the created universe was made in the likeness of the original, but inasmuch as all animals were not yet comprehended therein, it was still unlike.
+Until the birth of time, the created universe was made in the likeness of the original.
+But since all animals were not yet created, <!--  comprehended therein, --> it was still Unlike.

-What remained, the creator then proceeded to fashion after the nature of the pattern.
-Now as in the ideal animal the mind perceives ideas or species of a certain nature and number, he thought that this created animal should have species of a like nature and number.
+What remained, the Creator then proceeded to fashion after the nature of the pattern.
+The mind perceives the idea of an animal a certain nature and number.
+And so He thought that this created animal should have a like nature and number.

 The four of such are: